Recreation - 1878 Version as a Model

 Very few substantive changes were made to the House of Delegates Chamber until around 1837, when the desks were painted and six new ones were added to accommodate two more delegates from Baltimore City and four delegates from the newly created Carroll County.

-The most dramatic change to the House of Delegates Chamber occurred in 1858 when it was expanded to encompass what has been called the Maryland Silver Room, making it almost twice its original size to accommodate its growing roster of members which reflected the state's increasing population.
+The most dramatic change to the House of Delegates Chamber occurred in 1858 when it was expanded to almost twice its original size to accommodate its growing roster of members which reflected the state's increasing population.
 It was reported that the room was now so commodious for both members and spectators that at least two Constitutional Conventions were held in it, in 1864 and 1867.
 The Constitution of 1864 was significant historically because it contained a Declaration of Rights that, in its first article, abolished slavery in Maryland.
 The Constitution of 1867 is still the Constitution of Maryland, with amendments that have passed since its adoption.

 In 1878, more renovations guided by the Baltimore architect George Frederick were made to the Chamber and new desks were purchased.
 Contemporary photographs show a crowded room with an elaborate podium decorated in the high-Victorian style.
 By the beginning of the 20th century, it was clear that the State House need a major modernization to meet the needs of growing legislative and executive branches of government.
 The two 19th century annexes were removed and the present Annex was built under the direction of architects Baldwin & Pennington.
 In 1904, the House of Delegates held its first session in its new chamber.